 This course covers how to apply fundamental auditing strategies to any QMS scheme, as well as how to identify and grade nonconformities and prepare a medical device audit report in accordance with the identified criteria.
 The course also focuses on applying these fundamental principles when auditing a medical device manufacturer’s quality management system.

 Key Learning Objectives

-By the end of this training, you will be able to:
+By the end of this training, learners will be able to:

-- Explain the role of an auditor in planning, conducting, reporting and following up on a quality management system audit in accordance with ISO 19011:2018
+- Explain the role of an auditor to plan, conduct, report and follow up a quality management system audit in accordance with ISO 19011:2018

-- Plan, conduct, report and follow up on an audit of a quality management system to establish conformity (or otherwise) with audit criteria (e.g., ISO 13485:2016)
+Plan, conduct, report and follow up an audit of a quality management system to establish conformity (or otherwise) with audit criteria (e.g., ISO 13485:2016)

 Who Should Attend

 This ISO 19011:2018 audit training is helpful for all auditors and all management personnel with responsibility for medical device regulatory life cycles, including involvement with the design and implementation of quality management systems or oversight of an internal or supplier auditing program.